ryan-gr/summaries/bash.md

 I was reminded on how I thought batch's way of looping through a file line by line was bad.. but now I'm thankful for batch.

 Batch is an interesting language to code in.
-Infinitely useful for people that live on the command line, but you can tell that its been around the block for awhile.
+Infinitely useful for people that live on the command line, but you can tell that there are time when you gotta just *bash* through it.